VGVentures/very_good_engineering/src/content/docs/development/code_reviews.md

 Automation plays a key role in making code reviews more efficient and consistent.
 By integrating linters and static analysis tools, teams can enforce coding standards and catch errors automatically, allowing reviewers to focus more on logic and architecture.

-At Very Good Ventures we use our open source analysis tool, very_good_analysis.
-Very good analysis is a lint library heavily inspired by flutter_lints and pedantic (although it is deprecated now), but has a stricter set of lint rules.
+At Very Good Ventures, we use our open source analysis tool [`very_good_analysis`](https://github.com/VeryGoodOpenSource/very_good_analysis).
+Very good analysis is a lint library heavily inspired by [`flutter_lints`](https://pub.dev/packages/flutter_lints) and [`pedantic`](https://pub.dev/packages/pedantic) (although it is deprecated now), but has a stricter set of lint rules.
 We believe these linting rules create a healthier, more scalable codebase.

 ## Post-Review: Merging and Follow-Up

 Once the code review is complete, it’s important to make sure that all feedback has been properly addressed before merging.
 When merging, consider best practices like squashing commits to keep the history clean and concise.
-After merging, it’s helpful to follow up on any potential improvements or edge cases identified during the review, ensuring they are tracked and revisited in future iterations.

 ## Conclusion